ricohapi/theta-api2.0-ios-sdk/README.txt

     [Operating the Sample Application]
         1. Open and execute ricoh-theta-sample-for-iosv2 from Xcode.
 The sample application is registered in the iOS device.
-        2. Connect the RICOH THETA S to the iOS device using Wi-Fi.
+        2. Connect the RICOH THETA S or above to the iOS device using Wi-Fi.
             (Usage instructions, connecting the camera to a smartphone: https://theta360.com/en/support/manual/s/content/prepare/prepare_06.html)
         3. The sample application can be operated